epstabler/mol25/README.md

 # Modular minimalist grammar with realizational morphology

+This is a preliminary implementation
+**still under development**
-A preliminary implementation based on the [MOL-25](https://mol2025.molweb.xyz/programproceedings.html) paper of the same name -- **still under development**.
+based on the
+[MOL-25](https://mol2025.molweb.xyz/programproceedings.html) paper of
+the same name.

 Mg.hs defines a function g that maps binary trees over roots to binary trees over pronounceable morphemes, if the structure is